 Valid driver’s license with reliable access to a vehicle.

-Current Standard First Aid with CPR-C (must have before the start of camp).
+Current Standard First Aid with CPR-C (required prior to the start of camp)

 This job may be funded by the Government of Canada’s Student Work Placement Program (SWPP).
 The SWPP program requires that candidates be a Canadian citizen, Permanent Resident or a protected person defined by the Immigration and Refugee Protection Act.